Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 How does the reservation work?

-You will receive confirmation within 48 hours after making your reservation, depending on availability.
-Once you have chosen the service and schedule you prefer , you will have to contact the local provider to confirm the exact start time of your experience in this hammam in Granada.
+You will receive confirmation within 48 hours after booking, depending on availability.
+Once you have chosen the service and time you prefer , you will have to contact the local provider to confirm the exact start time of your experience in this hammam in Granada.

 Where is the hammam?